sangramaltur/pytest-tutorial/README.md

   - @pytest.mark.mac / @pytest.mark.windows [ add markers above func based on a name like mac/windows]
   - $ pytest -m mac -v / $ pytest -m windows -v [ run the tests only with custom markers mac/Windows]
   - $ pytest -m "not mac" -v / $ pytest -m "not windows" -v [ run all the tests other than custom markers mac/windows]

+- Pytest fixtures
+  - Setup and teardown conections
+  - @pytest.fixture declare the decorator above a function to setup and tear down the connection
+  - $ pytest -v --capture=no test_mydb.py , will print the output of print on stdout
+  - @pytest.fixture(scope="module") , will setup the connection only once at the module level
+  - yield curs , used to tearn down the connections after tests complete .